Exact power spectrum in a minimal hybrid model of stochastic gene expression oscillations: Model

 where $|u|$ characterizes the strength of feedback regulation with $u = 0$ corresponding to unregulated genes, $u>0$ corresponding to negatively regulated genes, and $u<0$ corresponding to positively regulated genes.
-If $a(x)<0$ for some $x$, we shall automatically set $a(x) = 0$.
-The functional forms of $a(x)$ and $b(x)$ introduced above are essentially consistent with a popular model for the biological oscillator of NF-$\kappa$B nuclear translocation \cite{ashall2009pulsatile}.
+The functional forms of $a(x)$ and $b(x)$ introduced above are essentially consistent with a popular model for NF-$\kappa$B nuclear translocation, a most well-understood biological oscillator \cite{ashall2009pulsatile}.
+Such linear dependence of $a(x)$ and $b(x)$ on $x$ has been widely used in the study of autoregulatory gene circuits \cite{hornos2005self, grima2012steady, kumar2014exact, jia2020small, jia2020dynamical}.
+However, most previous studies allow only one of $a(x)$ and $b(x)$ to be dependent on $x$, while the other is a constant.
+Here we require both $a(x)$ and $b(x)$ to be dependent on $x$.

-Let $p_i(x,t)$ denote the probability density of the protein concentration at time $t$ when the gene is in state $i$, where $i = 1$ and $i = 0$ correspond to the active and inactive states of the gene, respectively.
-Then the evolution of the Markovian model is governed by the Kolmogorov forward equation
+The microstate of the gene can be represented by an ordered pair $(i,x)$, where $i$ is the gene state with $i = 0,1$ corresponding to the inactive and active states, respectively.
+Let $p_i(x,t)$ denote the probability density of the protein concentration at time $t$ when the gene is in state $i$.
+Then the evolution of the hybrid ODE model is governed by the Kolmogorov forward equation